thunderrabbit/barefoot_rob/content/quests/walk-to-niigata/2021/04/19thank-you-guys.md

 date: '2021-04-19T15:23:08+09:00'
 ---

-I happen to see some kids walking home from school I guess.. they were curious about my lack of shoes and my shirt so ask some questions to get details about my plan.
+I happened to see some kids walking home from school I guess.. they were curious about my shirt lack of shoes so asked some questions to get details about my plan.

-I asked if anyone would like to take a picture and though I heard A chorus of five or so voices say yes, only two actually join me for the picture.
+I asked if anyone would like to take a picture and though I heard a chorus of five or so voices say yes, only two actually joined me for the picture.

 Thank you, courageous two!